Telescope Fund

 Overview

 Telescope Fund was launched in 2021 as a subsidiary of the New Venture Fund (NVF), managed by Arabella Advisors, and was reclassified as a traditional 501(c)(3) public charity in 2023 by the IRS.
-The organization is the first spoke in the Arabella network dedicated to hosting donor-advised fund accounts.
-Telescope Fund partners with donors to expand their philanthropic giving by providing tools to catalyze their vision for change and supporting strategic grantmaking, efficient operations, expert advising, and innovative problem solving.
-Since 2022, the organization has awarded 52 individual grants totaling $29.3 million in that year alone, expanding to $35.6 million in grants during 2023.
+The organisation is the first spoke in the Arabella network dedicated to hosting donor-advised fund accounts.
+Telescope Fund partners with donors to expand their philanthropic giving by providing tools to catalyse their vision for change and supporting strategic grantmaking, efficient operations, expert advising, and innovative problem solving.
+Since 2022, the organisation has awarded 52 individual grants totalling $29.3 million in that year alone, expanding to $35.6 million in grants during 2023.
 With revenue of $69.4 million in 2023 and total assets of $38.1 million, Telescope Fund operates multiple donor-advised funds focused on different priority areas.

 Funding Priorities